shifumin/google-calendar-tools-ruby/README.md

 5. Save and try authenticating again

 ### "No credentials found" error
-Run `mise exec -- ruby setup_oauth.rb` to authenticate first.
+Run `mise exec -- ruby google_calendar_authenticator.rb` to authenticate first.

 ### "Token file not found" error
 The token file should be at `~/.credentials/calendar-fetcher-token.yaml`.
-Run `mise exec -- ruby setup_oauth.rb` to create it.
+Run `mise exec -- ruby google_calendar_authenticator.rb` to create it.

 ### "Access denied" or permission errors
 1. Make sure you granted calendar read permission during OAuth setup
 2. Check that your Calendar ID is correct in `mise.local.toml`
-3. Try re-authenticating by deleting `~/.credentials/calendar-fetcher-token.yaml` and running `mise exec -- ruby setup_oauth.rb` again
+3. Try re-authenticating by deleting `~/.credentials/calendar-fetcher-token.yaml` and running `mise exec -- ruby google_calendar_authenticator.rb` again

 ### Browser doesn't open automatically
 Copy the URL from the terminal and paste it into your browser manually.